AndrusAsumets/supershy-client/README.md

 During its initiation, the client creates two new VPS instances (let's call them First Node and Second Node) inside Digital Ocean, Hetzner and/or Vultr containing nothing else but a SSH server.
-Next up, it creates a sshuttle connection from your machine to the First Node.
+Next up, it creates a SSH connection from your machine to the First Node.
 All of your local TCP (HTTP etc.) traffic will be routed through the instance via sshuttle as though you had been connected to a VPN.